HeatWave on AWS / Backups / Restoring a Backup to a New DB System

 Note:

-A restored DB System uses the same MySQL Administrator user name and password that was in effect when the backup was created.
+No administrator user name and password are requested, because the restored DB System uses the same administrator user name and password that were in effect when the backup was created.

-4. Select the Hardware shape.
+5. Select the Hardware configuration.
 If you are using this process to get a different shape or more storage for the DB System, choose the shape that you want the new DB System to have.

 • Shape: Select the shape to use for your DB System.
 The shape determines the resources allocated to the system.
 For information about shapes, see Supported Shapes.
 Selecting a shape for a DB System also selects the configuration associated with that shape.
 See Configuration.